pharbst/How-to-OpenVPN/README.md

 1. `proto tcp`: This line specifies the transport protocol used by OpenVPN.
 In this case, it is set to `TCP`.

 1. `dev tun`: This line specifies the network device used for the VPN tunnel.
 In this case, it is set to `tun`.
+   - "tun" is a virtual network tunneling device that operates at the network layer (Layer 3) and is used for routing purposes.
+   - "tap" is a virtual network interface that operates at the data link layer (Layer 2) and is used for creating Ethernet-like bridges and connecting multiple networks together.
 1. `ca /etc/ssl/certs/peters_selfsigned_trust_chain.pem`: This line specifies the path to the CA (Certificate Authority) certificate file.
 The CA certificate is used to verify the authenticity of the server's certificate.

 1. `cert /etc/openvpn/server/server.crt`: This line specifies the path to the server's certificate file.
 The server's certificate is used to authenticate the server to the clients.